Fast computation of exact confidence intervals for randomized experiments with binary outcomes: Preliminaries

 We now consider some $\alpha \in (0,1)$ and a realization of $(\bs Y, \bs Z)$.
-We will construct a confidence interval for $\tau$ at level $1-\alpha$ (that is, one that contains the true parameter with probability at least $1-\alpha$).
+We will construct a confidence interval for $\tau\left(\bs y\right)$ at level $1-\alpha$ (that is, one that contains the true parameter with probability at least $1-\alpha$).
+We note that $\tau\left(\bs y\right)$ is a function solely of the count vector $\bs v$ associated with the potential outcome table $\bs y$.
 We first describe a permutation test for the sharp null hypothesis that $\bs y = \bs w$ for some given $\bs w$, then explain how to form a confidence interval from a series of these tests.